-Ferrous gluconate is used to treat iron deficiency anemia (a lack of red blood cells caused by having too little iron in the body).
+Ferate is used to treat or prevent iron deficiency anemia (a lack of red blood cells caused by having too little iron in the body).

-To make sure ferrous gluconate is safe for you, tell your doctor if you have:
+To make sure Ferate is safe for you, tell your doctor if you have ever had:

 if you receive regular blood transfusions.

 Ask a doctor before using this medicine if you are pregnant or breast-feeding.
 Your dose needs may be different during pregnancy or while you are nursing.

 Ferate is not approved for use by anyone younger than 18 years old.